-Generally, shareholders of the relevant sub-fund or share class may continue to redeem or switch their shares, free of any redemption and switching charges (except disinvestment costs) up to the liquidation date.
+Generally, shareholders of the relevant sub-fund or share class may continue to redeem or switch their shares, free of any redemption and switching charges (except disinvestment costs) up to the liquidation date and unless otherwise decided by the board in the interest of, or to keep equal treatment between shareholders.
 The prices at which these redemptions and switches are executed will reflect any costs relating to the liquidation.
 The board can suspend or refuse these redemptions and switches if it believes it is in the best interests of shareholders or is necessary to ensure shareholder equality.